-Our Skilled Companion Dogs are trained to work with an adult or child with a disability under the guidance of a facilitator.
-A facilitator is typically a parent, spouse or caregiver who handles and cares for the assistance dog, encourages a strong bond between the recipient and the Skilled Companion Dog, and is responsible for the customized training needs
+Our skilled companion dogs are trained to work with an adult or child with a disability under the guidance of a facilitator.
+A facilitator is typically a parent, spouse or caregiver who handles and cares for the assistance dog, encourages a strong bond between the recipient and the skilled companion dog, and is responsible for the customized training needs of the dog.

-A CCI Skilled Companion is bred to be calm, reliable and affectionate, and reduces the reliance on other people to complete simple daily tasks.
+A Canine Companions skilled companion is bred to be calm, reliable, affectionate and reduces the recipient’s reliance on other people to complete simple daily tasks.

-A CCI Skilled Companion can also serve as a social bridge to people who are not used to relating with a person with disabilities.
+A Canine Companions skilled companion can also serve as a social bridge to people who are not used to relating with a person with a disability.
 Not only does this kind of assistance make their physical lives easier, it boosts confidence and feelings of self-sufficiency.